sulArduiono/sulArduiono/README.md

 - 👋 Hi, I’m @sulArduiono
 - 👀 I’m interested in Arduino
-- 🌱 I’m currently learning integrating senosors
+- 🌱 I’m currently learning integrating sensors
-- 📫 How to reach me ...
+- 📫 How to reach me ....

 <!---
 sulArduiono/sulArduiono is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.